A-Tione/vue-cli/docs/guide/deployment.md

 1. As described in the [Bitbucket documentation](https://confluence.atlassian.com/bitbucket/publishing-a-website-on-bitbucket-cloud-221449776.html) you need to create a repository named exactly `<USERNAME>.bitbucket.io`.

 2. It is possible to publish to a subfolder of the main repository, for instance if you want to have multiple websites.
-In that case, set correct `publicPath` in `vue.config.js`.
+In that case set correct `publicPath` in `vue.config.js`.

     If you are deploying to `https://<USERNAME>.bitbucket.io/`, you can omit `publicPath` as it defaults to `"/"`.

     If you are deploying to `https://<USERNAME>.bitbucket.io/<SUBFOLDER>/`, set `publicPath` to `"/<SUBFOLDER>/"`.
-In this case, the directory structure of the repository should reflect the url structure, for instance, the repository should have a `/<SUBFOLDER>` directory.
+In this case the directory structure of the repository should reflect the url structure, for instance the repository should have a `/<SUBFOLDER>` directory.

 3. Inside your project, create `deploy.sh` with the following content and run it to deploy:

-    ```bash{13,20,23}
+    ``` bash{13,20,23}
     #!/usr/bin/env sh

     # abort on errors